BenjaminBenitez-cmd/magenta-zebra-922bb/content/pages/blog/telegram-bot-node.md

     $ npm install telegraf axios ibm-watson dotenv

-*

-Telegraf is a library that simplifies creating Telegram bots, read more its documentation \[here]\(https://telegraf.js.org/).
+*   Telegraf is a library that simplifies creating Telegram bots, read more its documentation [here](https://telegraf.js.org/).

-*   Axios is a library that simplifies making HTTP requests.
+*   Axios is a library that simplifies making HTTP requests

-*   ibm-watson is an SDK that allows us to interact with the Watson API, read more on the speech-to-text documentation [here](https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-gettingStarted#gettingStarted).
+*   ibm-watson is SDK that allows us to interact with the Watson API, read more on the speech to text documention [here](https://cloud.ibm.com/docs/speech-to-text?topic=speech-to-text-gettingStarted#gettingStarted)

-*   The dotenv package allows us to load our secrets.
+*   The dotenv package allows us to load our secrets

-*
+Add secrets to .env file:
+You can name your secrets whatever you would like.
+Replace the brackets with your API keys.

+    TELEGRAM_ACCESS_TOKEN=<Replace with token>
+    IBM_API=<Replace with token>